-By Mustafa Türk - Front-end developer - about 1 year ago
+By Mustafa Türk - Front-end developer - over 1 year ago

 I did an internship at Skryv as part of my studies Multec at Erasmus University College Brussels.
 In short, my assignment was a mix of front-end dev and designing wireframes for the Skryv Studio.
 Working in a scale-up was a challenging and get-out-of-your-comfort-zone experience.
 These are my 3 takeaways of the past three months, enjoy!